strace - trace system calls and signals

 username] command [args] } |

-In the simplest case strace runs the specified
+In its simplest use case, strace runs the specified

 command until it exits.
 It intercepts and records the system calls

-are printed on standard error or to the file specified with the -o
+error or to the file specified with the -o option.

 strace is a useful diagnostic, instructional, and debugging

-it invaluable for solving problems with programs for which the source is not
+it invaluable for solving problems with programs for which source code is

-them.
-Students, hackers and the overly-curious will find that a great deal
+Students, hackers, and the overly-curious will discover that a great deal

 can be learned about a system and its system calls by tracing even ordinary

 programs.
-And programmers will find that since system calls and signals are
+Programmers will find that since system calls and signals occur at

-events that happen at the user/kernel interface, a close examination of this
+the user/kernel interface, a close examination of this boundary is very

-boundary is very useful for bug isolation, sanity checking and attempting to
+useful for bug isolation, sanity checking, and attempting to capture race

 Each line in the trace contains the system call name, followed by

 its arguments in parentheses and its return value.
-An example from stracing
+An example from tracing

 the command "cat /dev/null" is: